timgilbert/long-war-unix-installer/README.md

 * Linux support (if needed)
 * Copy Localization files to MacOverrides inside .app
 * Optional param to set backup directory root?
 Might be more linux friendly
-* Chacksums of backed up files, probably [following this algorithm](http://stackoverflow.com/a/3431835/87990)?
+* Checksums of backed up files, probably [following this algorithm](http://stackoverflow.com/a/3431835/87990)?

 ## Bugs